Naples: Cuisine

 Wineries in the Vesuvius area produce wines such as the Lacryma Christi ("tears of Christ") and Terzigno.
 Naples is also the home of limoncello, a popular lemon liqueur.

+In May 2024, Time Out has named Naples the best city for food.

 Festivals

 The cultural significance of Naples is often represented through a series of festivals held in the city.
 The following is a list of several festivals that take place in Naples (note: some festivals are not held on an annual basis).